ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 .. include:: /../scripts/ubuntu-req.sh
    :code: bash

-Note that when running on an Amazon Web Services EC2 FPGA-development instance (for FireSim), FireSim includes a machine setup script that will install all of the aforementioned dependencies (and some additional ones).
+..
+Note:: When running on an Amazon Web Services EC2 FPGA-development instance (for FireSim), FireSim includes a machine setup script that will install all of the aforementioned dependencies (and some additional ones).

 Checking out the sources
 ------------------------